Variants of thick-restart Lanczos for the Bethe-Salpeter eigenvalue problem: Introduction

 The diagonal blocks of $H$ are associated with the resonant ($R$) and anti-resonant transitions, i.e., from occupied to empty states and from empty to occupied, respectively.
 In the general case, the anti-resonant terms may be unrelated to $R$, but in most types of analyses both blocks have a certain mutual symmetry relation, and this is what confers special algebraic properties on $H$.
 The off-diagonal block ($C$) is related to coupling between the two types of transitions.
 If coupling is small, then these terms can be neglected and the problem can be simplified to a Hermitian eigenproblem for $R$ (the so called Tamm-Dancoff approximation).
 However, in many interesting applications keeping the coupling is of key importance and hence the problem must be formulated as in~\eqref{eq:bse1}.

 For most physical systems, $H$ is a \emph{definite} Bethe--Salpeter Hamiltonian matrix.
 This will be defined formally in the next section, but it essentially means that if we remove the minus signs in the bottom block-row, the resulting matrix is Hermitian and positive definite.
 We will assume this property throughout the paper.
 In that case, all eigenvalues $\lambda$ are real, as will be shown with more detail later on.
+However, it is possible to find in the literature cases where $H$ is not definite Bethe-Salpeter, for example in models that include non-negative energy states from the Dirac sea of vacuum~\cite{Ring:2001:TDR}, or because of an instability of the model producing non-physical excitations~\cite{Rangel:2017:ALE}.
+Benner and Penke~\cite{Benner:2022:EAA} describe a framework for the full eigendecomposition of $H$ that holds even without the definiteness property.

 The Bethe--Salpeter equation belongs to a specific class of structured eigenvalue problems.
 Structured eigenproblems~\cite{Kressner:2005:NMG,Fassbender:2006:SEP} are those whose defining matrices are structured, i.e., their $N^2$ entries depend on less than $N^2$ parameters (with $N=2n$ in our case).
 Apart from the most obvious Hermitian class, we can find many other classes of structured matrices such as skew-Hermitian, Hamiltonian, unitary, and symplectic, to name a few~\cite{Bunse-Gerstner:1992:CNM}.
 Preserving the structure can help preserve physically relevant symmetries in the eigenvalues of the matrix and may improve the accuracy and efficiency of the eigensolver.
 For example, in quadratic eigenvalue problems arising from gyroscopic systems, eigenvalues appear in quadruples $\{\lambda,-\lambda,\bar\lambda,-\bar\lambda\}$, i.e., the spectrum is symmetric with respect to both the real and imaginary axes.
 This problem can be linearized to a $2\times 2$-block Hamiltonian/skew-Hamiltonian matrix pencil with the same eigenvalues.
-A structure-preserving eigensolver will give a more accurate answer because it enforces the structure throughout the computation.
+A structure-preserving eigensolver may give a more accurate answer because it enforces the structure throughout the computation.
 We can find in the literature many proposals to adapt both direct and iterative methods to particular classes of structured eigenproblems.
 For instance, in the last decades Krylov methods for Hamiltonian and related eigenproblems have been developed~\cite{Mehrmann:2001:SMC,Watkins:2004:HSL,Benner:2008:SLQ,Benner:2011:HMB}.